 Procedure and Certification

 Upon deciding to concentrate in Workplace Law, the student should schedule a meeting with one of the Co-Directors of the WLC, Professor Ann McGinley or Professor Ruben Garcia, to plan how he or she will meet the Concentration's requirements.
+Students should then download and complete the letter of intent and submit it to the Co-Directors.
 Upon completion of the WLC requirements, and before graduation, the student shall submit an application form in My BoydLaw (login required), certifying completion of certification requirements with signatures of the Co-Directors of the student's concentration completion.